AlexWan0/infini-gram/README.md

 # Infini-gram implementation
-This repo contains an (unofficial) pure-python implementation of the infini-gram model described in [Liu et al. (2024)](https://arxiv.org/abs/2401.17377).
+This repo contains an (unofficial) Python implementation of the infini-gram model described in [Liu et al. (2024)](https://arxiv.org/abs/2401.17377).

 ## Implementation TODOs
 * Parallelism during inference is annoying because the suffix array and corpora should be shared between multiple processes